tfabris/BlueGigaEmpeg/README.md

 Some modification of the empeg Car is required in order for this to work.
-The Molex connector on the empeg docking sled's wiring harness, which is normally used for an external AM/FM tuner module, must be converted into a digital audio interface for sending digital audio to the BlueGigaEmpeg module.
+The Molex connector on the empeg docking sled's wiring harness, which is normally used for an external AM/FM tuner module, must be converted into a digital audio interface for sending audio data to the BlueGigaEmpeg module.
 Make sure to perform all modifications listed in this document for it to work correctly.
 Follow the [Installation](#installation) section of this document to make sure all steps are performed.

 Caveats
 ------------------------------------------------------------------------------